org-arl/unet-blog/_posts/2021-04-21-frequency-band-control-in-unetstack.md

 ## Understanding baseband signal generation, transmission

-Its good to have a basic understanding of how baseband signals are created and their frequency content.
+It's good to have a basic understanding of how baseband signals are created and their frequency content.
 We can try out how it works in Subnero Modems using some examples.

 We shall use Binary Phase Shift Keying (BPSK) for this exercise.